Implementing security.txt.

 Contact: https://example.com/contact/

-If you are working with virtual hosts it is recommended to generate a new key for each domain.
+If you are working with virtual hosts you must generate a new key for each domain.

 # gpg --gen-key